 This schedule MUST be completed by all corporations.
 Important!
 See R.S.
-47:287.71 and R.S.
-47:287.73 for information.
+47:287.71 and 47:287.73 for information.
+Note: Interest expense deduction is limited to the amount on the federal return except as provided for by R.S.
+47:287.82.
+Louisiana does not have a provision that allows for the deduction of interest expense disallowed by IRC Section 163(j).